Bochum: Climate

-The total precipitation of 815mm is distributed relatively even throughout most the year but has a peak in winter and two minima in late spring and July, respectively.
-June shows a second peak in precipitation due to the return of the westerlies which leads to more thunderstorms being generated along frontal boundaries of atlantic low-pressure systems.
+The total precipitation of 815mm is distributed relatively evenly through most of the year but has a peak in winter and two minima in late spring and July, respectively.
+June shows a second peak in precipitation due to the return of the westerlies which leads to more thunderstorms being generated along frontal boundaries of Atlantic low-pressure systems.
 In recent years, the city was affected by summer and spring droughts.
 Thunderstorms are not uncommon in the warm season and can generate intense downpours and sporadically hail.

 The city experiences little sunshine in winter with a minimum of 1,3h per day in December and a lot more in early summer and late spring with May featuring 7,5h per day.
 The total amount of sunshine per year is 1689h.

-Due to the cities northern latitude of 51°N, seasonal daylength variation is significant.
+Due to the cities northern latitude of 51°N, seasonal day-length variation is significant.
 The longest day of the year, June 21, features 16 h 38 min. of daylight while the shortest day of the year which is December 21 is only 7 h and 50 min. long.

 Districts

-Bochum is divided into six administrative districts with a total of 362,213 inhabitants living in an urban area of 145.4 km2.
+Bochum is divided into six administrative sections (stadtbezirke), alongside their respective sub-districts (stadtteile), with a total of 362,213 inhabitants living in an urban area of 145.4 km2.